Jesus and the woman taken in adultery: Manuscripts

 The Pericope Adulterae was never read as a part of the lesson for the Pentecost cycle, but John 8:3–8:11 was reserved for the festivals of such saints as Theodora, 18 September, or Pelagia, 8 October.

 Authorship

 Arguments against Johannine authorship

 Bishop J. B. Lightfoot wrote that absence of the passage from the earliest manuscripts, combined with the occurrence of stylistic characteristics atypical of John, together implied that the passage was an interpolation.
 Nevertheless, he considered the story to be authentic history.
 As a result, based on Eusebius' mention that the writings of Papias contained a story "about a woman falsely accused before the Lord of many sins" (H.E.
 3.39), he argued that this section originally was part of Papias' Interpretations of the Sayings of the Lord, and included it in his collection of Papias' fragments.
+German theologian Walter Klaiber also supports the claim that the passage records an actual event, consistent with Jesus' teachings.
+Other scholars who support the story's historicity include George Beasley-Murray, B. F. Westcott, Carl B. Bridge, Bruce M. Metzger, and Gary Burge.
+Giuseppe Segalla claims that "as to historicity, it is generally positive because the episode is perfectly consistent with the forgiveness of Jesus as it appears in the Synoptic Gospels: in fact, this story has the characteristics of the Synoptic tradition".
 Bart D. Ehrman concurs in Misquoting Jesus, adding that the passage contains many words and phrases otherwise alien to John's writing.
 The evangelical Bible scholar Daniel B. Wallace agrees with Ehrman.
+Nevertheless, Wallace believes that it is based on a real event.

-There are several excerpts from Papias that confirm this:
+There are several excerpts from other authors that are consistent with this: